-Following moderating a discussion at SPIE Photonics West in February on biophotonics funding, Mark Hutchinson, director of the Australian Research Council's Centre of Excellence for Nanoscale Biophotonics, argues that a more integrated, transdisciplinary research environment is needed in biophotonics
+Following a session he moderated at Photonics West on biophotonics funding, Mark Hutchinson at the University of Adelaide argues that a more integrated, transdisciplinary research environment is needed in biophotonics

 Collaboration is dead.
 Or at least the way we used to do collaboration is dying.
 Why?
 Gone are the days when it was okay to have a specialist in one laboratory ‘collaborate’ on a project with a research specialist in another laboratory with periods of separate parallel or sequential activity.
 Then, when one or the other of the parties is ready to talk they come together for sporadic meetings to share their results.

 What did this research environment foster?
 I believe this has created greater and greater specialisation, and marginalisation of researchers from the vital connections to their neighbouring scientific disciplines.
 It did not always foster a mutual understanding or appreciation for their neighbour’s scientific methodology or language.
 Critically, such approaches also failed to produce the entrepreneurial spirit and well-versed project leader who can translate the research into a meaningful commercial outcome.
 This is not a problem that only faces biophotonics; it is an issue across multiple physical and medical scientific disciplines.
 So what are we going to do about it?
 Well, the funding agencies are ready to support our changing research environments, and address the resourcing needs of large transdisciplinary international research teams.